jjanssen/django-p3p/README.rst

 .. warning::

     Please keep in mind you should follow the W3C prefix in pattern.
 So the browser can resolve the ``/w3c/p3p.xml``.
-In the future I'll probably set a HTTP header for this.
+In the future I'll probably set a HTTP header for this, but right now I'm too lazy to do this.